You are here

 - Undergraduates interested in working as a peer mentor can obtain application materials at the Writing Workshop, 174 Rockefeller Hall, or here.
 Several training sessions will be held during the semester.

-Contact Tracy Hamler Carrick with questions or for more information.
+Contact Dr. Tracy Hamler Carrick with questions or for more information.